Local Development Framework

 The LDF is not a single document, but a collection of local development documents which together deliver the spatial planning strategy for the area.
 It includes a project plan (the Local Development Scheme), a statement of community involvement, a range of detailed "supplementary planning documents", and an annual monitoring system.
 A key element is the regional "Core Strategy", which for Ealing is the Mayor's London Plan.

 Ealing's draft plan, Ealing 2026, has reached its second stage with the legally required public consultation on the strategy document.
-The timetable for approval of this has already slipped from April 2010 to the summer, but it has to be ready to submit to the Planning Inspectorate by the end of 2011, after a further round of consultation.
+The timetable for approval of this has already slipped from April 2010, but it has to be ready to submit to the Planning Inspectorate in 2011, after the final round of consultation.

 Key planning diagram from the 2026 Development Strategy